jncraton/operating-systems-cpsc4420/last-lecture.md

 -------------------

 - Education has provided this for you for the last 20 years
-- Now you have to build it yourself
+- Now you must build it yourself
 - Without accurate feedback, it is very difficult to grow

 Keep Learning